Professor Zoe Davies

 Conference or workshop item

-Seitanidi, M. et al. (2014).
-Conservation partnerships & beyond. in: Kent Business School Sustainability Forum.
+Seitanidi, M., Davies, Z., St. John, F. and Steadman, J. (2014).
+Conservation partnerships & beyond.
+In: Kent Business School Sustainability Forum.

 Bennett, T., Davies, Z., Hodgson, S., Pett, T. and Witts, T. (2016).
 A Needs Assessment Relating to the Provision of Natural Greenspace in Areas With Low Levels of Physical Activity: A Report for the Kent Nature Partnership.
 Nature Values.